 "My work is elemental, with a focus on nature and the forces

 with which humanity has to contend.
 I search for a distinctive atmosphere from the immensity and grandeur of the plains to the human mark etched upon it.
 With both a plaintive and expressive palette of light and movement I draw both from my past, a process I call "Memory Polaroids", and from the present day of all that surrounds me.
-My medium is oil on canvas."
+My Medium is oil on canvas

 Steve Coffey has been an integral part of the Canadian art and music scene for many years.
 He has curated traveling exhibitions, created large-scale public sculptures, taught college, and conducted many workshops and art residencies.
 After finishing his formal training in 1990 (University of Regina, Master of Fine Arts.)
-Steve practiced as a metal sculptor in the very formalist setting of Edmonton.
-Eventually he gave in to his love of drawing and representation and was seduced by the immediacy and challenges of oil paint.
+Steve practiced formalist metal sculpture in Edmonton & Central Alberta but eventually gave in to his love of drawing and representation and was seduced by the immediacy and challenges of oil paint.
 He began exploring the medium full time in 1995.
 Steve has exhibited extensively and his paintings can be found in numerous private and public collections throughout North America, Europe & Asia and he is represented across Canada by many well known Art Galleries.